 How To Prepare

-You will be asked to empty your bladder just before the test, both for your own comfort and to help with the exam.
+You may be asked to empty your bladder just before the test, both for your own comfort and to help with the exam.

 How It Is Done

 For this test, you need to remove your clothes below the waist and drape a paper or cloth covering around your waist.
-You will then lie on your back on an examination table with your feet raised and supported by stirrups.
+You will then lie on your back on an examination table with your knees bent and legs and feet supported by footrests.
 This allows your doctor to examine your vagina and genital area.

-Your health professional will insert an instrument called a speculum into your vagina.
-The speculum gently spreads apart the vaginal walls, allowing the inside of the vagina and the cervix to be examined.
+Your health professional will place an instrument called a speculum into your vagina.
+The speculum opens the vagina a little bit, allowing the inside of the vagina and the cervix to be examined.

 Your health professional will then use a cotton swab or a small brush to collect several samples of cells from the cervix.
 Cells are collected from the visible part of the cervix as well as cells from inside the opening of the cervix (endocervical canal).
 The samples are then placed in collection tubes and sent to a laboratory for analysis.

 How It Feels

 You may feel some pressure or mild discomfort when the speculum is placed in your vagina.
 You may also feel some pressure when the sample of cervical cells is being collected.

 There is very little chance of a problem from an HPV test.
 You may worry or feel frightened if you need more testing.